goauthentik/authentik/website/docs/security/security-hardening.md

 -   when using a CAPTCHA service
 -   when using Sentry
--   when using any custom Javascript in a prompt stage
+-   when using any custom JavaScript in a prompt stage
 -   when using Spotlight Sidecar for development